holocm/holo-attic/test/20-archlinux/README.md

   config file with a `.pacsave` suffix while uninstalling the application package.
 This file should be cleaned up, too.
-* `/etc/targetfile-with-pacnew.conf` has a config file and repo file with an existing backup, and there is also a `.pacnew` file that the package manager has placed next to the config file as part of an update of the application package.
-We should recognize this file and move it into the backup location.
+* `/etc/targetfile-with-pacnew.conf` has a config file and repo file with an existing target base, and there is also a `.pacnew` file that the package manager has placed next to the config file as part of an update of the application package.
+We should recognize this file and move it into `/var/lib/holo/base`.

 [Reference](https://wiki.archlinux.org/index.php/Pacnew_and_Pacsave_files)